-In the future, we will recognize additional revenue associated with the \$10.0 million upfront payment as we satisfy our performance obligation, and from reimbursement of costs incurred under the Acceleron Collaboration Agreement, and we may generate additional revenue from milestones and royalty payments under the Acceleron Collaboration Agreement.
-We expect that our revenue will fluctuate from quarter-to-quarter and year-to-year based upon our pattern of performance under the Acceleron Collaboration Agreement and as a result of the timing, amount, and achievement of milestones and reimbursement of costs incurred under the Acceleron Collaboration Agreement.
+In the future, we will recognize additional revenue associated with the \$10.0 million upfront payment, and from reimbursement of costs incurred under the MyoKardia Collaboration Agreement, including the \$2.5 million prepaid research funding payment, and we may generate additional revenue from milestones and royalty payments under the MyoKardia Collaboration Agreement.
+We expect that our revenue will fluctuate from quarter-to-quarter and year-to-year based upon our pattern of performance under the MyoKardia Collaboration Agreement and as a result of the timing, amount, and achievement of milestones and reimbursement of costs incurred under the MyoKardia Collaboration Agreement.